tlindsay42/ArmorPowerShell/docs/cmd_get.rst

     Get-ArmorCompleteWorkloadTier

 SYNOPSIS
-    Retrieves all the tiers associated with a specified workload.
+    This cmdlet retrieves the tiers in an Armor Complete workload.

 SYNTAX